greatcodeclub/pong/README.md

 Copyright 2014 Coded Inc.
 marc@codedinc.com

 You are free to modify and distribute this however you want.
-Expect for teaching purposes.
+Except for teaching purposes.